Maradox/osmdroid-wiki/Tile-Caching.md

 # Tile Cache Settings

-This article is meant to describe how osmdroid caches tiles and how to tweak the settings if needed.
+osmdroid caches tiles using a number of settings.
+This is how to tweak the settings if needed.
 The defaults work for most applications.
-Use with cautio
+Use with caution

 ## In memory LRU Cache